caiosaldanha/caiosaldanha/README.md

 # About me

+Hi, 🙌🏻
-Hi, I'm Caio, a Data Scientist with broad experience and interests in Data Analysis, Data Engineering, ML Ops, AI, and Product Management.
-My background includes Web Development, Academic Research, Communication, Project Management, Python Programming, SQL, and JavaScript.
+I'm a Data Scientist with broad experiences and interests in Data Analysis, Data Engineering, ML Ops, AI, and Product Management.

+My background includes Python Programming, SQL, JavaScript, Web Development, Academic Research & Communication, and Project Management.

-I hold a BSc in Marketing from Senac (Brazil) and am currently pursuing an MBA in Big Data & Analytics Management from Senac, as well as a Data Science & Machine Learning Certificate from Tera (Brazil).
+I hold a BSc in Marketing from Senac (Brazil) and I am currently pursuing an MBA in Big Data & Analytics Management from Senac, as well as a Data Science & Machine Learning Certificate from Tera (Brazil).

+Honors & Awards
+24 heures d'innovation - ESTIA, Bidart, France.
+2014
+Young Agent of Culture of Brazil - Ministry of Culture of Brazil.
+2012

 # Data Science & Analytics Portfolio